Ol' Man River: Robeson's alterations to song lyrics

-The Temptations changed any references to the "white man boss" to "rich man boss", as well as "Here we all work while the white boys play" to "Here we all work while the rich boys play".
+The Temptations, in their rendition on The Temptations in a Mellow Mood (1967), changed any references to the "white man boss" to "rich man boss", as well as "Here we all work while the white boys play" to "Here we all work while the rich boys play".

 In 1988, EMI/Angel Records issued a 3-CD set of the complete score of Show Boat, starring Frederica Von Stade, Jerry Hadley, Teresa Stratas, and Bruce Hubbard, conducted by John McGlinn.
-On this album, the original 1927 lyrics of Ol' Man River were heard for the first time on a hi-fi stereo recording.
+On this album, the original 1927 lyrics of Ol' Man River were heard for the first time on a high fidelity stereo recording.